devoworm/Digital-Bacillaria/README.md

 _Bacillaria_ is a diatom genus in the [Bacillariaceae family](http://tolweb.org/Bacillariaceae/125684).
 [Diatoms](http://tolweb.org/Diatoms/) are a group of [Eukaryotic](https://en.wikipedia.org/wiki/Eukaryote) microorganisms composed of cells with silica walls and that exhibit a unique life-history [4].

 ## Species
-We are working with images primarily from these two species:
+We are working with images from the species _Bacillaria paradoxa_, also known as _Bacillaria paxillifer_.

-1. _Bacillaria paradoxa_ (Gmelin, 1788)

-2. _Bacillaria paxillifer_ (Hendey, 1951)

 <p align="center">
   <img width="160" height="270" src="https://user-images.githubusercontent.com/19001437/58395892-f2ed1800-800f-11e9-9a64-4cd517ea57ac.png"><BR>